zitadel/zitadel/docs/docs/apis/actions/modules.md

 #### Response

-If the request was valid, an error will be thrown, otherwise a Reponse object will be returned.
+If the request was valid, an error will be thrown, otherwise a Response object will be returned.

 The object has the following fields and methods: